alexpreynolds/sample/README.md

 sys          0.36
 ```

-Here is how `reservoir-sample` does with the same parameters, after refreshing cache:
+Here is an example of how `reservoir-sample` does with the same file and parameters, after refreshing cache:

 ```
 $ /usr/bin/time -p sh -c '../bin/reservoir-sample --shuffle --sample-size=3 ~/fBrain.chr1.bed'